zravi/zravi/README.md

 SQL.
 BAT,CMD,BASH,PS.

+### LEARN AS MUCH AS YOU CAN.BUT ALSO KNOW YOU WILL NEVER KNOW IT ALL!

 <!--
 **zravi/zravi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.